Year of Call: 2008

 Watson v Kea Investments Ltd [2019] EWCA Civ 1759: Acted for the successful respondent in this appeal concerning the fixing of rates of equitable interest where the defendant is liable as a constructive trustee.
 The Court of Appeal approved an approach which focussed on the return that the claimant would have made on proper trustee investments.

-Re the K Trust (2024-ongoing): Acting for the trustees of a substantial trust which is being wound up after becoming mired in public controversy for several years.
-Advising on how to deal with the possibility of third party claims to the trust assets.
+Re Jesus Fellowship Community Trust (2024-ongoing): Acting for the trustees of a substantial trust which is being wound up after becoming mired in public controversy for several years.
+The trustees are applying to court for directions that they run a claims procedure and then be at liberty to distribute.

 Re C Trusts (2021-2023): Acting for a settlor/beneficiary of various UK and offshore trusts in respect of a multi-faceted dispute with the protector of the trusts.